Congruency-Constrained TU Problems Beyond the Bimodular Case: Proof and further implications of the decomposition lemma

 Finally, observe that to solve the problems in~\eqref{eq:IP_j<k} and~\eqref{eq:IP_j=k}, it is enough to solve the inner maximization problem for every $s\in S'$.
 Given $s$, these maximization problems are integer programs with $3$ variables and a constant number of constraints, and can thus be solved in time polynomial in the encoding size of the IP using Lenstra's algorithm~\cite{lenstra_1983_IPfixed}, which is strongly polynomial in the size of the \RCCTUF{} problem.
-Moreover, for fixed $j$ and $k$, it is immediate that a solution of~\eqref{eq:IP_j<k} or~\eqref{eq:IP_j=k} (if it exists) corresponds to an largest possible interval $I$ with endpoints in $C_j$ and $C_k$.
+Moreover, for fixed $j$ and $k$, it is immediate that a solution of~\eqref{eq:IP_j<k} or~\eqref{eq:IP_j=k} (if it exists) corresponds to a largest possible interval $I$ with endpoints in $C_j$ and $C_k$.
 Altogether, by going through the $O(n^2)$ many options for $j,k\in[n]$, we can in strongly polynomial time determine the optimal interval $I$.
 This proves claim~\ref{claimitem:maxInterval}, and thus concludes the proof of \cref{lem:transformSolutionEfficiently}. \end{proof}

-\section{Solving base block problems}
+\section{Solving base block problems\MOORdot}

 In this section, we discuss how to solve \CCTU{} problems---and thus also \CCTUF{} and \RCCTUF{} problems---whose constraint matrices are base block matrices, i.e., matrices falling into case~\ref{thmitem:TUdecomp_netw} or~\ref{thmitem:TUdecomp_const} of \cref{thm:TUdecomp}.
 Note that we can always assume to start with a \CCTU{} problem whose relaxation is feasible, which we can check in strongly polynomial time; for otherwise, the \CCTU{} problem is clearly infeasible.
-Hence we assume feasibility of the relaxation throughout this section.
+Hence, we assume feasibility of the relaxation throughout this section.
 To start with, let us recall the definition of a \emph{network matrix}. \begin{definition} A matrix $T$ is a \emph{network matrix} if the rows of $T$ can be indexed by the edges of a directed spanning tree $(V, U)$, and the columns can be indexed by the edges of a directed graph $(V, A)$ on the same vertex set, such that for every arc $a=(v, w)\in A$ and every arc $u\in U$,

 \end{definition}

 Note that here, a directed graph is called a spanning tree if it is a spanning tree when ignoring edge directions.
 Moreover, we remark that we allow graphs to have several parallel edges connecting the same two vertices.
 In particular, the graph $(V,A)$ in the above definition may have parallel edges, which correspond to identical columns of $T$.
 An important fact for our purposes is the following.